FE8Dev/FE8RProject/README.md

-#SAVE AS CHUNKS or IT WILL BREAK THE REPO
+#SAVE AS CHUNKS OR IT WILL BREAK THE REPO